Kohze/fireData/README.md

 ---

-**warning** currently the user authentication REST API token is not working with the upload/download functionality.
-We try to fix it the next days, in the meantime those functions are only working without the ```token``` argument.
-In case you already found a solution let us know in the issue tab.

 FireData integrates R Datascience with the abilities and possibilities of the Google Firebase Framework.

 Firebase makes it possible to exchange in real-time information in the Cloud and thereby opening the R language to IoT hardware/data processing.
 Other than that it is also immensely useful for shiny application to integrate Social Authentications and persistent data & uploads.